JKWA/good-book-app/README.md

 * Typechecking doesn't throw errors for testing
 * No built-in way to trigger an action only when the component is mounted the first time.
 * Component error-handling is helpful, including setting error boundaries.
-* Best to avoid decorators, they don't solve a difficult problem yet add fragility.
+* Best to avoid decorators, they don't solve a difficult problem but add fragility.

 ## Create React App
 create-react-app is a great way to get something started